Bird's Eye vs Peri Peri: Fresh Chile or Sauce Pepper?

-Bird's Eye Chili vs Peri Peri comparison
+Bird's Eye Chili and Peri Peri side by side for a heat and flavor comparison

 Quick Comparison